 For more information on the differences between edge-lit and backlit LED screens, go to the article about understanding the LED HDTV.

-However, until recently Sony used the term LCD TV for all their TV models with LCD screens - no matter which type of backlight they use - CCFL or LED.
+However, Sony used the term LCD TV for all their TV models with LCD screens - no matter which type of backlight they used - CCFL or LED.

 The LED television has the same benefits of flat screen technology as the traditional LCD and plasma TV.

 They are slim, light TVs that you can easily sit on a piece of furniture - or hang on the wall to give yourself more space in your home.